fordinator/talking-LLM-chatbot/README.md

 ### Contributing

 This code is just a wrapper for OpenAI and ElevenLabs.
 Steal it, modify it, sell it, I don't give a fuck.
 If you could drop me a dollar at https://patreon.com/cacophony1979 it would go a long way to encouraging me to continue with projects like this.

+### Licensing and Usage

+Steal it, take credit for it, change it, improve it, sell it, it's yours.

+If you want to bullshit with me, visit https://discord.com/invite/gAugxKBHQY.

+If you want to encourage other coding projects like this, donate to https://www.patreon.com/cacophony1979